Elin-Modding-Resources/Elin.Docs/articles/3_Making a Mod - A generalist walkthrough/Part_2_new_items.md

 One small thing, we've change our factory to be workbench2, so we can craft our crafting table at the draft table, now to the bigger changes:

 -   `_tileType`: To be honest, I'm not entirely sure what other uses the column has, but with `ObjBig` we prevent movement on top of it, and I prefer it like this, if you don't you can leave it empty.
--   `recipeKey`: For convienience we're setting this to "\*", that means that recipe is always known.
+-   `recipeKey`: For convenience we're setting this to "\*", that means this recipe is always known.
 We can add it to our gene_gun as well.
 -   `components`: Noticed something different with our recipe?
 For this one we are using `#table` and `#chair` to designate that any item categorized as table and chair can be used as an ingredient.
 -   `LV`: We've left this empty on our Gene gun, but now you can go back and fix it, because LV defines the crafting skill level of our item.
 But level of what skill you might be asking, for our new crafting table it will the `Crafting` skill because its factory is the `workbench2`, for our gene gun we will define it on the next important column change;
 -   `trait`: In this column we are giving our crafting table the `Workbench` Trait so the game will recognize it as an actual crafting table, but not only that, we are also defining the skill that governs crafting in this table, since this is mainly a farming item we are assigning it the `farming` skill. `Workbench,farming`.
 There are other crafting related traits if you check source data but we are not going over those, and as for traits we are not diving deeper on them yet, but I encourage you go over the source data and see how they are assigned to different things.